Chicago Wrongful Death Lawyers

 Family members may be entitled to recover for several types of damages and losses from a wrongful death in Chicago, including:

 • Funeral expenses.
-Almost immediately after a tragic loss, family members have to incur significant expense for a funeral.
-Part of this law firm’s job will be to recover expenses due to the funeral.
+Almost immediately after a tragic loss, family members have to incur significant expenses for a funeral.
+Part of our job will be to recover expenses related to the funeral.

 • Medical bills and expenses.
 In many wrongful death cases, the medical bills before passing away can be extremely expensive.
 Often, billing may exceed several hundred thousand dollars.
 Our law firm will work to recover those expenses from the negligent party.

 • Loss of consortium.
-You have a right to recover for the loss of no longer getting to spend and enjoy time with your family member.
+You have a right to recover compensation for the loss of no longer spending and enjoying time with your lost family member.

 • Loss of the future earnings of the deceased.
-Often the family member that dies was earning income.
-Family members were depending on that loved one to support the household.
-They have a right to recover that loss of future income.
+Often, the family member who died was earning income.
+Family members depended on that loved one to support the household.
+They have a right to recover for their loss of future income.
 If necessary, our law firm could retain an economist to determine what amount your family member would have earned during the rest of his or her life.

 • Punitive damages.
-During a wrongful death case, lawyers will determine whether it is appropriate to ask for leave of Court to file a punitive damages count in the lawsuit.
-Punitive damages are intended to punish the at fault party for intentional and/or outrageous conduct.
+During a wrongful death case, our dedicated injury lawyers will determine whether you have the right to file a punitive damages count in the lawsuit.
+Punitive damages are intended to punish the at-fault party for intentional and/or outrageous conduct.

-The surviving family will need to prove several elements to get compensation for the death of their loved one in wrongful death.
+The surviving family members should work with an experienced wrongful death attorney in Chicago who can help prove several elements to get compensation for the death of their loved one.

-For a successful wrongful death claim, you need to establish:
+For a successful wrongful death claim, we need to establish:

-• The party owed the deceased a duty
+• The at-fault party (the defendant) owed the deceased a legal duty

 • The death resulted in losses to the victim and their surviving family

 While it might be obvious to you that someone else caused your loved one’s death, the law does not simply take your word.
-Instead, you need an experienced wrongful death attorney who knows how to gather and present sufficient evidence to prove all necessary elements of your wrongful death claim.
+Instead, you need a skilled wrongful death attorney to gather and present the evidence needed to prove all necessary elements of your wrongful death claim.

 Chicago Wrongful Death FAQs